In our hands, we hold

 Walyalup Fremantle Arts Centre

-Driven by artists whose practices centre on weaving as the physical object, by using traditional methods or materials and artists who explore weaving as an intangible idea and metaphor, these portals, baskets, and vessels are shaped by the subjectivity and truth-telling of the artists.
+Driven by artists whose practices centre on weaving as both the physical object using traditional methods or materials, and the exploration of weaving as an intangible idea and metaphor-these portals, baskets, and vessels are shaped by the subjectivity and truth-telling of the artists.
 Knowledge shared and moments of coming together, In our hands, we hold makes space for the ancient, embodied and contemporary stories and practices that become interwoven.

 Foregrounding the work of First Nations women, the exhibition extends to artists who share a relationship to ancestral stories and recent family histories.
 Objects and presented practices speak to generosity and understandings of time that are constantly in flux and motion, referring to artist knowledges and processes, ways of understanding the world and shaping our place in it.

-The exhibition brings together new work by artists Lorraine Connelly-Northey (Waradgerie), Sharyn Egan (Whadjuk Nyoongar), Brett Nannup (Noongar artist with ancestral ties to the Binjareb and Wilman peoples), James Nyugen and Clare Peake, as well as works by Mabel Juli (Gija), Chantal Fraser, Beverly Thomson (Yamatji) and Katie West (Yindjibarndi).
+The exhibition brings together new work by artists Sharyn Egan (Whadjuk Nyoongar), Mabel Juli (Gija), Lorraine Connelly-Northey (Waradgerie), Brett Nannup (Noongar artist with ancestral ties to the Binjareb and Wilman peoples), James Nyugen and Clare Peake, as well as works by Chantal Fraser, Beverly Thomson (Yamatji) and Katie West (Yindjibarndi).

 Co-curated by Zali Morgan (Whadjuk Balladong and Wilman Noongar) and Abigail Moncrieff.